Davey Johnstone: Career

 In 2014, he played on "Belle Fleur" and "If You Were My Love" from Stevie Nicks' album 24 Karat Gold: Songs from the Vault.
 He knew Nicks from when he played guitar on several songs from her 1981 album Bella Donna.

 On 1 October 2019, Johnstone performed his 3,000th show with Elton John at the first of two Farewell Yellow Brick Road tour stops at the SaskTel Centre in Saskatoon, Saskatchewan.

 On 25 June 2023, Johnstone performed with Elton John at the Glastonbury Festival.
 The set was one of the headline acts and was billed as John's last live UK performance.

 Personal life

 Johnstone lives in Los Angeles with his wife.
-The couple has seven children.
+The couple have seven children.